bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ## Revoking the Access Token {#revoke-access-token}

-The client makes an HTTP DELETE request to the token management URI, signing the request with its key.
+The RC makes an HTTP DELETE request to the token management URI, signing the request with its key.

 ~~~